 • Specific Cost – This method is only available with Serialized Inventory items.
 It assigns an exact cost per each serial or LOT number entered into the system.
 Similar to the lot-numbered costing method, the inventory value is maintained per serial number per item per location.

-As we can see, NetSuite comes with a variety of costing methods, each having their pros and cons.
+As we can see, NetSuite offers a range of inventory costing methods, each with its advantages.
+For manufacturing businesses in particular, methods like Average Costing and Standard Costing play a pivotal role in accurately tracking production costs and managing variances, helping to ensure inventory values are precise and reflect real-time financials.
+Choosing the right method can greatly impact your bottom line.
 You can learn more about how to choose the most appropriate costing method by scheduling a free consultation with out inventory experts.

 Please follow and like us: